brouberol/blog/content/essential-tools-p5-shell-productivity.md

 ### History expansion

-Your shell has multiple tricks in its sleeve to allow you to quickly reference previous commands or arguments in history with a minimum of keystrokes.
+Your shell has multiple tricks up its sleeve to allow you to quickly reference previous commands or arguments in history with a minimum of keystrokes.
 While this section only provides you with what we feel are the most useful of them, feel free to go to the `HISTORY EXPANSION`